 'Kindly' refers to the need to be supportive and compassionate.

-Image: Think Delirium prevention project: PINCHES ME Kindly Canterbury District Health Board
+Image: Think Delirium prevention project – PINCHES ME kindly Canterbury District Health Board, NZ

-Delirium (acute confusion) – information for patients, families and friends Carers New Zealand
+Delirium (acute confusion) – information for patients, families and friends Carers NZ

 - Holden J, Jayathissa S, Young G. Delirium among elderly general medical patients in a New Zealand hospital Internal Medicine Journal.
 2008.
 38(8):629-634.